Surface-modes mediated long-range radiative heat transfer through a plasmonic Su-Schrieffer-Heeger chain: Introduction

 In this work, we want to study theoretically the radiative heat transfer in a bipartite chain of plasmonic nanoparticles close to a plasmonic substrate supporting surface waves in the infrared.
 It has been shown recently that such bipartite chains of nanoparticles are an analogue of the Su-Schrieffer-Heeger (SSH) model so that they undergo a topological phase transition when the interparticle distances are altered~\cite{Ling2015, Downing2017, Downing2018, Pocock2018, Wang2020}.
 In particular, in the topological phase there are two isolated edge particles supporting topologically protected edge modes within the band gap of the longitudinal and transversal modes which can lead to a dominant long-range radiative heat transfer along the chain~\cite{Ott2020_2} or insulation~\cite{Nikbakht2023}.
 This is also true for quasi-periodic nanoparticle chains~\cite{Wang2023,Wang2023b} and 2D systems like the honeycomb lattice~\cite{Ott2021} and 2D SSH lattices~\cite{GongEtAl2024}.
 The coupling to edge modes can also enable long-range information exchange between distant qubits in particle chains but also in more complex networks~\cite{Lang2017}.
 A general review on topological heat transport can be found in Ref.~\cite{LiuEtAl2024}.
 However, a combination of SSH chains with a substrate which could combine both effects -- long-range interactions due to topologically protected edge modes and due to coupling between surface and particle resonant modes -- has only been scarcely studied.
 Among the few examples is the possibility to use scattering type thermal microscopy to observe edge-mode signatures~\cite{Herz2022} and the possibility for a heat flux rectification along a SSH chain of SiC particles above a voltage-biased graphene coated substrate~\cite{Yang2025}.

 Our work is organized as follows: In Sec.~\ref{sec:Framework} we introduce the relations determining the band structures of a SSH chain in the presence of a substrate and the radiative heat flux through the chain.
 The emergence of topological edge modes will be elucidated by introducing the corresponding Zak phase and by studying the eigenmodes of the chain coupled to the substrate in Sec.~\ref{sec:band}.
-In Sec.~\ref{sec:heatflux} we will, then, investigate the radiative heat transfer along the chain and show how the edge modes and the coupling to the substrate affects the long-range heat exchange between the first and last particle.
-Finally, we summarize our main findings in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:heatflux} we will, then, investigate the radiative heat transfer along the chain and show how the edge modes and the coupling to the substrate affects the long-range heat exchange between the first and last particle. {In Sec.~\ref{sec:ldos} we discuss the local density of states in the trivial and non-trivial phase.} Finally, we summarize our main findings in Sec.~\ref{sec:conclusion}.